 Author: Michael Owen

-Source: 1) stevespanglerscience.com and others- provide the directions for making the putty like material; 2) Instructions for interpretation of PDMS mass spectrum and poster design is original
+Source: This material is based upon work supported by the National Science Foundation under Grant No. EEC- 1542358.
+1) stevespanglerscience.com and others- provide the directions for making the putty like material; 2) Instructions for interpretation of PDMS mass spectrum and poster design is original

 Students will make a puttylike material and test it for maximum bounce.
 Students will then use mass spectrometry as an analytical technique to determine if they can market their putty or if it is just a copy of Silly Putty ®.

 What should students know as a result of this lesson?

 - Students should know that polymers are repeating units of monomers and are useful to everyday life.